bartgro/instant-ticket/README.md

 - Create, check out, pay for an order
 - Reallocate stock on confirm / cancel order
 - Validates and formats attributes

+## Documentation

+See [Wiki](https://github.com/bartgro/instant-ticket/wiki) if you need some informations about resources.